jacobhdrs/nonlinear-spectral-structures-without-complexification/README.md

 Preprint and data for non-linear spectral structures without complexification (MSC 47J10)

+### Theoretical Breakthrough:
+Handling Non-Closed Hierarchical Coefficients
+One of the greatest challenges in non-Markovian nonlinear dynamics is the **Moment Closure Problem** (infinite hierarchy of coefficients).

+Instead of using artificial truncation or forced Markovian approximations to capture a closed-form solution, this framework embraces the **true non-closed hierarchical nature** of the system.
+By projecting these infinite-dimensional relationships onto a **Step-indexed Direct Mapping** space, the exact propagation of hierarchical coefficients is recursively computed down the Excel rows using simple natural number inputs (1, 2, 3...).

 ## Abstract

 This paper formalizes a nonlinear spectral structure in which irreversible crystallization occurs through stage-indexed direct mappings, based on a discrete process indexed by natural number stage $n$ and internal variable $x$, satisfying non-unitary, non-overlapping, and non-inclusion conditions.